RangerMauve/datmobile/README.md

 ## Contributing:

 - Changes are very much welcome!
-- Please open an issue if you have an idea for a change before doing a PR.
+- Please open an issue if you have an idea for a big change before doing a PR.
 - Please use the ["standard"](https://standardjs.com/) code style.

 ## Building